digital-land-attic/project/projects/heritage-assets/datasets/locally-listed-buildings.md

     typology: geography
     data provider and maintainer: local planning authorities
 ---

-Buildings and sites that a local planning authority have listed as having heritage value.
-This may give a level of additional protection to the building or site.
+Locally listed buildings are sites and buildings that a local planning authority have listed as having heritage value.
+This may give the site a level of additional protection.